 Mac'n'cheese, already good, gets better with lobster.

+Could ordinary dishes like these use lobster and be as good as the other renderings already enjoyed?
+Yep.
+There were multiple taste-gasms, that night.
+Just picture Meg Ryan in "When Harry Met Sally" - except she's eating lobster instead of deli cold cuts.
 So, after all this, I can only assume there must be something special about Nova Scotia lobster - especially Cape Breton lobster, since it seems to taste better than any I've ever eaten anywhere else.
 It could also be the company, or maybe it's the freshness ... but I think there's also a little bit of Cape Breton magic there, as well.
+That magic, that special warmth that seems to be everywhere on the island, that alone is good enough to lure me back there again, some day.
+Plus I want a whole lobster poutine to myself.

-There it was again.
-We had no idea what was making the noise 30 metres from our campsite, and we were not entirely certain we wanted to find out.
+the noise 30 metres from our campsite, and we were not entirely certain we

-"It's probably a bear hunting for frogs," I said, hunkering down deeper in my sleeping bag.
+"It's probably a bear hunting for frogs," I said,

-"Bears don't eat frogs!" my companion replied from deep in her own sleeping bag.
+"Bears don't eat frogs!" my companion replied from

 "Do too!"